openharmony/docs/en/application-dev/dfx/hiappevent-watcher-address-sanitizer-events-ndk.md

      // Define a variable to cache the pointer to the created watcher. static HiAppEvent_Watcher *systemEventWatcher;

-     // Implement the callback function for return the listened events.
+     // Implement the callback function used to return the listened events.
 The content pointed by the events pointer is valid only in this function. static void OnTake(const char *const *events, uint32_t eventLen) {
          Json::Reader reader(Json::Features::strictMode());
          Json::FastWriter writer;